2023 Student Leadership Team

 Chair Select

-Nicholas Swansburg is currently a third year PsyD student studying Clinical Psychology with an interest in Neuropsychology, Health Psychology, and Rehabilitation Psychology at Nova Southeastern University in Fort Lauderdale/Davie, FL.
+Nicholas Swansburg is currently a third-year PsyD student studying Clinical Psychology with an interest in Military, Operational, Neuro, Health, Performance, and Rehabilitation Psychology at Nova Southeastern University in Fort Lauderdale/Davie, FL.
 He received his undergraduate degree in Psychology from the University of Central Florida.
-His research and clinical interests are PTSD, TBIs, Concussions, Exercise, Neuropsychological assessments, and new types of treatment to be utilized within the military like Equine-Assisted Therapy.
-He is an Army Veteran who served as an Infantryman with 3rd Infantry Division, 4th Brigade, 3rd Battalion 15th Infantry Regiment as rifleman.
-After getting out of the Army he worked as a law enforcement officer in the State of Florida before going back to school.
-He plans on going back into the Army once he has completed his degree.
-In his free time he enjoys playing with his puppy, cooking, going on adventures and exploring new places, and so much more.
+He received his master’s degree in Clinical Psychology from Nova Southeastern University.
+His research and clinical interests are PTSD, TBIs, Concussions, performance, neuropsychological assessments, and finding new types of treatment to be utilized within the military like Equine-Assisted Therapy.
+He is an Army Veteran who served as an Infantryman with the 3rd Infantry Division, 4th Brigade, 3rd Battalion 15th Infantry Regiment as a rifleman.
+After getting out of the Army, he worked as a law enforcement officer in the State of Florida before going back to school.
+He is a recipient of the Army Health Profession Scholarship Program and will serve in the Army as a Clinical Psychologist once he graduates.
+In his free time, he enjoys playing with his puppy, cooking, going on adventures, exploring new places, and so much more.

 Eric Wesner, MPS